“For when a people no longer have the space to construct homeplace, we cannot build a meaningful community of resistance.”- bell hooks

 Applications are due now: apply here today.

-Interested in working as a SJLA Youth Staff in Summer 2025?
+Interested in working as a SJLA Youth Staff in Fall 2025?

 Youth staff help run program during SJLA program days.

 Orientation for youth staff is a required multi-day training and team-building experience before all participants join SJLA.
 Orientation is mandatory for all Senior Fellows.
-Training this summer will take place the week of July 7th (exact dates TBD).
+Training will take place in Sept. (exact date TBD).

 Youth staff are paid hourly.
 Work includes: helping to design and lead activities; providing mentorship to their younger peers; helping to cook meals; setting up, cleaning up, and maintaining the space; and engaging in daily reflections.